po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/27-Evr_Prettier/README.md

 This will disable Prettier on any file with a `.md` extension.

 Lastly, we should inform ESLint that we are using Prettier.
-Because we are relying on Prettier for our formatting rules, we don't need ESLint causing any confusion by highlighting things Prettier doesn't care about.
+Because we are relying on Prettier for formatting rules, we don't need ESLint causing any confusion by highlighting things that Prettier doesn't care about.

 Open the `.eslintrc.json` file and add the following property to the config object: